sanjaykhanssk/automated-cnc-machine-niku-hand-/README.md

 5.speech_recognition<br>

->just make the CNC machine and implement this thats it.
+>just make the CNC machine and implement this thats it.<br>

+>python3 main.py